jrhmanning/Music_python/README.md

 -------Some tips and tricks---------
 -
+The most common error in Music comes if any of your molecule or atom filenames are different from the name declared within the file.
+Always check this first if something goes wrong with these!

 Using He as your dummy atom element type makes it a lot easier to visualise later on using VMD etc.

+Music hates tabs.
+Switch them to spaces!

+When initialising, music can fail but give a useless error message (e.g. error while attempting to convert string " " to real).
+This most likely means one of your input files is structured weirdly.
+Double check these!

+In the Music logfile, Music prints out full sections of calculated results (e.g. atom tpye initialisation) only *after* finishgin the whole section.
+If you can see a section in the log file, that means it ran fine - check the next one instead!

+The source code of Music has a hard limit on the length of a line to be read in (of X characters).
+This is most relevant in the sorb-sorb file while describing your pmaps - if you're molecule has a lot of different atom types, there may be an error saying Music cannot read a partial filename.
+The easiest fix for this is to reduce your map filenames until it runs.